D‑Wave QPU Architecture: Topologies#

 Note

-If you are sending your problem to a Leap quantum-classical hybrid solver, the solver handles all interactions with the QPU.
+If you are sending your problem to a quantum-classical hybrid solver in the Leap service, the solver handles all interactions with the QPU.

 The D‑Wave QPU is a lattice of interconnected qubits.
 While some qubits connect to others via couplers, the D‑Wave QPU is not fully connected.
 Instead, the qubits of D‑Wave annealing quantum computers interconnect in one of the following topologies:

-• Zephyr for next-generation QPUs currently under development
+• Zephyr topology for next-generation QPUs currently under development

 The Working Graph#